tungs/timecut/README.md

 # timecut

-**timecut** is a Node.js program that records smooth movies of web pages that use JavaScript animations.
-It uses **[timesnap](https://github.com/tungs/timesnap)** and [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a webpage, overwrite its time-handling functions, and takes snapshots of the webpage, and passes the results to ffmpeg to encode those frames into a movie.
-This allows for slower-than-realtime and/or virtual high-fps capture of frames, while the resulting movie is smooth.
+**timecut** is a Node.js program that records smooth videos of web pages that use JavaScript animations.
+It uses **[timesnap](https://github.com/tungs/timesnap)** and [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, takes snapshots of the web page, and passes the results to ffmpeg to encode those frames into a video.
+This allows for slower-than-realtime and/or virtual high-fps capture of frames, while the resulting video is smooth.

-**timecut** requires ffmpeg, Node v6.4.0 or higher, and npm to be installed. **timecut** can be run from the command line or as a Node.js library.
+You can run **timecut** from the command line or as a Node.js library.
+It requires ffmpeg, Node v6.4.0 or higher, and npm.

 To only record screenshots and save them as pictures, see **[timesnap](https://github.com/tungs/timesnap)**.